 7. Be humble.
-After you except that your plan for her life may not be God’s, create a space where you can actually love her and know her.
+After you accept that your plan for her life may not be God’s, create a space where you can actually love her and know her.
 Don’t condemn her for things that aren’t necessarily sin, but love her enough to explore the possibility that her path is different from yours.

 8. Be humble.
-Don’t loudly repent to her for silently judging her and let her know how terrible you think she is.
+Don’t repent to her for silently judging her and let her know how terrible you think she is.
 Repent to God.
-Mostly, you have offended Him in the lack of love towards your sister without her even knowing about it.
+Mostly, you have offended him in the lack of love towards your sister without her even knowing about it.
 By sharing this with her you are not helping, but can do much damage.
 Resolve to actively love her.

 9. Be humble.
-Instead of being skeptical and question her every motive, strive to support her (and her family).
+Instead of being skeptical and questioning her every motive, strive to support her (and her family).
 Resolve to pursue her and be a true friend like Jesus was to so many.
 Seek to answer your curiosities about why she does what she does because you may learn from her, not in order to condemn her.
-She was created distinctly and uniquely by the Perfect Creator.
+She was created distinctly and uniquely by the perfect Creator.

 10. And more than anything, be humble.
 Stop making much of your own opinion and little of God!
 You don’t know his journey of sanctification for her (or her family).
-You DO know that He has called her to love and know Him; help her do that!
-You DO know that He has called you to consider her more than yourself; do that!
+You DO know that he has called her to love and know him; help her do that!
+You DO know that he has called you to consider her more than yourself; do that!
 Appreciate the fact that God makes every one of us in different ways and with different strengths and weaknesses!
 This is an amazing thing!
 Take the time you are spending judging your sister and instead, get to know the ultimate Creator of all things beautiful, even her.